Divide-and-Conquer-AGO/ago-website/content/features/index.md

 - RK generals from Gondor/DA now keep all their associated traits if they are live.
 They also do now not get automatically respawned if they have died.
 - Updated the Aragorn crowning event video to have stereo sound
 - If Gandalf dies there is now a 20% chance each turn he is he dead that he will respawn as Gandalf the White rather than it being guaranteed (10 turn wait still applies)

-#### New Visuals
-- The Northern Dunedain now have a custom campaign and battle map UI
 -------------------------------------------
 ### Rhun
 #### New Features